 This is an indicator of how quickly the VRB deals with applications.
 The VRB measures time taken for the stages that are within its control.
-It includes applications finalised within the ADR program, as well as applications that proceed to a hearing or were in transition (ie. lodged prior to the introduction of ADR).
+It includes applications finalised within the ADR and ODR programs, as well as applications that proceed to a hearing.